DiscreteTom/amazon-q-developer-cli-for-windows/README.md

 ## Download

 Download the latest zip file from the [Releases](https://github.com/DiscreteTom/amazon-q-developer-cli-for-windows/releases) page.
-Extract the `q.exe` binary from the downloaded zip file.
+Extract the `q.exe` binary and `update_q.bat` script from the downloaded zip file.

+## Updating

+To update to the latest version, run the included `update_q.bat` script.
+This will automatically:
+- Download the latest release from GitHub
+- Extract and replace your current `q.exe` binary
+- Clean up temporary files

+The script downloads files to your `~/Downloads` folder during the update process.

 ## Overview